zeroc-ice/ice/cpp/README.md

 ```

 If the binary distribution you are using is not installed in a system wide location
-where the C++ comopiler can automatically find the header and library files, you also
+where the C++ compiler can automatically find the header and library files, you also
 need to set `ICE_HOME`

 ```